February started out okay, and then all of a sudden it got cold. Like really cold.

 There was ice on the inside of my front glass door, and on our kitchen windows.

 We took the dog for a walk and any skin that was exposed starting hurting after a few minutes.
-Then we found out that you shouldn’t walk your dog when it’s below 0.
+Then we found out that you shouldn’t walk your dog when the temperature is below 0.
 Poor Ali!

 It’s not even the “good” kind of snow that is fun to play in.
 It just looks miserable.

-Soccer practice was cancelled Monday night and the next weekend’s tournament in Kansas City.
+Soccer practice was cancelled Monday night and so was next weekend’s tournament in Kansas City.

 Tuesday, Feb.
 16